wjsutton/ChatGPT_for_tableau/README.md

 DATA

-For these charts please could you find an approriate data source that would be of interest to our TARGET, given the CONTEXT.
+For these charts please could you find an appropriate data source that would be of interest to our TARGET, given the CONTEXT.

 upload dataset
-Referring back to the ACTION and CONTEXT sections earlier please could you find 5 areas of data analysis, that would be of interest to our TARGET please?
+Referring back to the ACTION and CONTEXT sections earlier please could you find 5 areas of data analysis, that would be of interest to our TARGET, please?

 ---
 STORY

-From this analysis we need find three key stories as mentioned in the ACTION and CONTEXT sections, please could you find 3 stories in the data from the analysis carried out that would be of interest to the TARGET?
+From this analysis we need to find three key stories as mentioned in the ACTION and CONTEXT sections, please could you find 3 stories in the data from the analysis carried out that would be of interest to the TARGET?

 ```